 In addition to the General Education requirements listed on this page, students must satisfy all additional University requirements, including the Gordon Rule, multicultural, and foreign language requirements.
 With appropriate planning and coordination with an academic advisor, students may satisfy some of the general University requirements through the General Education curriculum.
 For a complete listing of general degree requirements, refer to the "Graduation and General Degree Requirements" section of this catalog.

 |General Education Electives|

 Choose an additional course from two of the three areas of Humanities, Social Sciences and Natural Sciences

 State mandated common prerequisites must be completed prior to graduation, but are not required for admission to the program.
 See the Common Prerequisite Manual for course substitutions from Florida colleges and universities.

 |SYG 2000||Introduction to Sociology *||3|

 |HSC 2577||Principles of Nutrition||3|

-Indicates common prerequisites which can be used to satisfy General Studies requirements
+Indicates common prerequisites which can be used to satisfy General Education requirements

 |Students must complete sufficient 1000/2000 level electives to satisfy at least 60 sh in the lower division.
 Current UWF students may use elective courses at any level (1000-4000) to meet this elective requirement.||0-18|